 - Adds other data to the event, such as security context and environmental information

-AT&T Cybersecurity distributes the GCP Sensor as a Cloud Deployment Manager template specifically for the Google virtual private cloud (VPC).
+AT&T Cybersecurity distributes the GCP Sensor as a Google Cloud Deployment Manager template specifically for the Google Virtual Private Cloud (VPC).

 The deployment process for an initial USM Anywhere Sensor in your GCP environment consists of these primary tasks: